Private hire vehicle licences

 - Non-refundable - cheques should be made payable to the Vale of White Horse District Council.

-If you wish to renew an existing private hire licence or change your vehicle, .
-Please contact the Licensing Team to make an appointment and bring it together with the appropriate documentation as set out above and correct
+If you wish to change your vehicle (upgrading or licensing a hire car following an accident for example), and bring it together with the appropriate documentation and to your appointment as set out above.

 How to transfer a licence and vehicle to a new owner